-At least one member of Council (lay or osteopath) must live or work wholly or mainly in each of England, Northern Ireland, Scotland and Wales.
+At least one member of Council (lay or osteopath) must live or work mainly in each of England, Northern Ireland, Scotland and Wales.

-In addition, all GOsC posts are subject to the disqualification criteria outlined in Appendix 3, you will need to check these to make sure you are allowed to apply for this role.
+All GOsC posts are subject to the disqualification criteria outlined in Appendix 3, you will need to check these to make sure you are allowed to apply for this role.